memgraph/docs/docs/reference-guide/streams/transformation-modules/overview.md

 - **[C API](./api/c-api.md)**
 - **[Python API](./api/python-api.md)**

-Check out [the tutorial on implementing a Python transformation module](/tutorials/graph-stream-processing-with-kafka.md#create-a-transformation-module), or [an example of a transformation module written in C](./api/c-api.md#transformation-module-example).
+For examples of transformation modules check out [the tutorial on implementing a Python transformation module](/tutorials/graph-stream-processing-with-kafka.md#2-create-a-transformation-module), or [an example of a transformation module written in C](./api/c-api.md#transformation-module-example).

 ## Loading modules